Becoming a dog walker is an awesome way to make money with a job that makes you happy.

 Not to mention, getting some good exercise in as well!

-I’d also like to mention, if you like hanging out with dogs (because dogs are totally cool) but aren’t worried about making extra money that way, consider volunteering at your local shelter.
+I’d also like to mention that if you like hanging out with dogs (because dogs are totally cool) but aren’t worried about making extra money that way, consider volunteering at your local shelter.

 Shelters across the world are full of dogs waiting for their forever homes, and they are always in need of volunteers to take the pups on walks or just spend time playing together.